 New Jersey State Parks

-Admits one vehicle to parks and forests that charge daily walk-in fees.
-Excludes camping and cabin facilities, boating, boat storage, bus groups, group picnicking, mobile sportfishing permits, or miscellaneous overnight fees.
+Provides free entrance for to the parks and forests facilities that charge daily walk-in or parking fees.
 Some parks within the system may close early on high visitation days and reopen as visitors leave.

 University of Pennsylvania Museum of Archaeology & Anthropology (Philadelphia, PA)

 Admits 2 adults and all dependent children in the household.
 Advance reservations are strongly encouraged but not required.
 Please call 215-898-4001 to reserve a time.
 Open Tuesday-Sunday, 10 a.m. to 5 p.m.

 Admits 2 adults and 4 children under 18.